joshuacookdev/joshuacookdev/README.md

   <a href="https://joshuacook.dev">Website</a> | <a href="https://twitter.com/_jdcook3">Twitter</a> | <a href="https://github.com/joshuacookdev-forks">Forks</a>
 </p>

 I'm a structural engineer turned software engineer.
-I work in the defense industry, building primarily desktop apps and developer tools.
+I work in the defense industry, building primarily desktop/mobile apps and developer tools.
 Happily employed @ DVS, located in Huntsville, AL

 ---